Right Before You Apply

 - When registering for the DAT, select at least one ADEA AADSAS-participating school; this would enable your official DAT scores to be distributed to all schools designated on your AADSAS application (even if you only selected one ADEA AADSAS-participating school when you registered for the DAT).

 Study hard and score high on the DAT.
-The entering class of 2017 averaged a 21 Academic Average, 20 PAT, and 21 Total Science.
 We require a minimum score of at least a 15 in each individual section of the DAT.
 There are many DAT preparation resources available to applicants, and we encourage you to choose a resource that works best with your learning style.
+To view the entering class DAT averages please visit: Entering Class Stats.

 If you are unsatisfied with your scores, you must wait at least 90 days from your last attempt before retaking the DAT, so be sure to take the DAT early in the application cycle (May or June) to give you time to retake it and still meet our November 1 DAT deadline.
 If you wait to take the DAT in August for the first time, the earliest you’ll be able to retake it will be after our DAT deadline.